rdolbeau/OpenLOCKTrack/README.md

 1. A "black background layer" as a safety net (spurious white pixels would cause very high peak).
 2. One (or more) "texture" layer for the non-track part of the tile.
 This can be changed at will easily for different texture, either by replacing the texture or by adding a new layer and hiding the other texture layers.
 3. A "road surface" layer (grey 10) where the track is.
 4. A "grid" layer with the embossed 1"x1" and 1/4"x1/4" grids, slightly darker (lower) than the road surface.
-The gris is a bit transparent, so that it doesn't show too much in the texture where the texture is brighter (higher).
+The grey is a bit transparent, so that it doesn't show too much in the texture where the texture is brighter (higher).
 5. A "border" layer.
 Border are currently created by repeating a 0.1" wide pattern along a path.
 The default pattern is quite light, so it sits on top of a black path 0.1" wide and the pattern is set to 30% opacity.

 The default is to use 120 dpi for the exported PNG, which seems to work well.
-It's possible to use a different resolution, provided the auto-generated and hand-written OpenSCAD files are changed to match the dpi of the PNG file from inkscape.
+It's possible to use a different resolution, provided the auto-generated and hand-written OpenSCAD files are changed to match the dpi of the PNG file from Inkscape.
 Naming is important, as the auto-generator tool uses it to 'guess' the size of the PNG.

-The greyscale range of 0 (black) to 255 (white) is projected in OpenSCAD into a 0 to 10 mm height, so each extra 10 of luminance is about 0.4 mm.
+The grey-scale range of 0 (black) to 255 (white) is projected in OpenSCAD into a 0 to 10 mm height, so each extra 10 of luminance is about 0.4 mm.
 So adding 162 to the luminance of the PNG raise the track & features by 1/4" (6.35 mm) - the equivalent of a Level.
-This property is used by the pre-processing tools to create soft ramps (1/4" rise over 3") or potholes (raising eveything by 1/4" and then lowering the potholes) orting a Level 1 piece).
+This property is used by the pre-processing tools to create soft ramps (1/4" rise over 3") or potholes (raising everything by 1/4" and then lowering the potholes, creating a Lvl 1 piece).
 Another possible use is banking (raising the outer part of a corner).

 #### The auto-generator

 The auto-generator takes the name of a PNG file (the name must start as MxN with M the width and N the length of the PNG, i.e. 3x3 for a 3"x3" PNG).
 It outputs the OpenSCAD using that file, picking the appropriate OpenLOCK base.
-Optionaly, it can extract only some of the PNG (a rectangular piece at an offset) and put it on a base appropriate for the extracted part.
+Optionally, it can extract only some of the PNG (a rectangular piece at an offset) and put it on a base appropriate for the extracted part.
 It can also do some specific cuttings for Y, OA or V base.
 It can also change the level for the whole piece.

 It's not very well documented, and it's not very pretty C code.
 But it does the job :-)